 creates a living-learning campus experience where young adults with multiple learning and cognitive disabilities are empowered to become independent, engaged members of their community.
 Coursework, campus life, and career preparation assist students to reach their full potential through a two-year, comprehensive certificate program.
 Post-program support is offered to provide assistance as students transition to their community.

 The UI REACH vision is to empower young adults to become independent, self-determined individuals whose lives are personally rewarding.

 The UI REACH mission is to provide an integrated Big Ten University experience which equips young adults with intellectual and developmental disabilities to achieve greater independence through campus involvement, career development, coursework, and residence hall living.
 We strive to develop and implement best practices in post-secondary education within our field through collaborative research.

 Core aspects of REACH include:

-Academic Enhancement: Core REACH classes are taught by instructors trained to meet unique learning needs.
+Core UI REACH classes are taught by instructors trained to meet unique learning needs.
 These courses provide small-group instruction, hands-on learning, and real-world opportunities.
 Students also participate in integrated classes with undergraduate peers.
 Classes follow The University of Iowa academic calendar.

 The person-centered planning approach is used by advisors to develop goals and monitor progress.